kruschid/typesafe-routes/examples/angular-router/README.md

   - luckily we can detect broken links without writing even one line of tests
   - we can achieve that with the help of typescript and the open source project that I've been maintaing in the last couple of years: typesafe-routes
   - the concept is simple, we only need to make sure that every route template and pathname is derived from a predefined route tree, a single source of truth for routes so to say
+  - CODE: simple route tree with one node

 ``` ts
 import { createRoutes, str } from "typesafe-routes";